-Friends of Brackenhurst Forest (FBF) is a community-based organization that was formed in 2019 to improve the quality and accessibility of the Brackenhurst Indigenous Forest.
-The goal of FBF is to establish the forest as a center for education and research and to share the potential for indigenous ecological restoration in the hopes of inspiring individuals and organizations to actively engage in ecological restoration.
+The Center for Ecosystem Restoration – Kenya was born out of Friends of Brackenhurst Forest (FBF), a community-based organization formed in 2019 to improve the quality and accessibility of the Brackenhurst Indigenous Forest.
+The goal of FBF was to establish the forest as a center for education and research and to share the potential for indigenous ecological restoration in the hopes of inspiring individuals and organizations to actively engage in ecological restoration.

 EDU Africa’s Involvement

 We encourage all our participants to develop Global Citizenship, one of our Transformative Learning Goals.
 We believe that inspiring them to be involved in positive social and environmental activities while on a program (whether virtually or in-country) enhances their potential to become change agents in their spheres of influence and the world at large.
-When visiting our Brackenhurst campus, participants will surely get a chance to learn about, appreciate, and get involved in projects connected to the forest.
-Furthermore, a donation is made towards the reforestation and management of Brackenhurst Forest on behalf of each of our program participants.
-Through their donations, participants play an integral part in reversing deforestation on the African continent and ensuring that communities will enjoy the benefits of this natural indigenous ecosystem for generations to come.
+When visiting our Brackenhurst campus, participants will surely get a chance to learn about, appreciate, and get involved in projects connected to the forest and ecosystem restoration in Kenya.
+Furthermore, a donation is made towards the ecosystem restoration projects at CER-K on behalf of each of our program participants.
+Through their donations, participants play an integral part in reversing ecosystem degradation on the African continent and ensuring that communities will enjoy the benefits of natural indigenous ecosystem for generations to come.
 Through continuously educating ourselves and others, we can inspire action and continue to transform lives locally and globally.

-If you are interested in exploring research and program opportunities with Friends of Brackenhurst forest, contact us here.
+If you are interested in exploring research and program opportunities with The Center for Ecosystem Restoration – Kenya, contact us here.